MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 **EXAM NOTE!** It is required to know how fast from boot time to service time (in other words, when the instance is ready to serve).
 From AMI - in minutes.
 If you're solely using bootstraping, it might take hours.
 AMI baking is also measured in minutes.
 The most optimal way is combining AMI baking and boostraping.

+**NOTE!** `/var/log` contains logs for debuging user data failures: `cloud-init-output.log`; `cloud-init.log` .
+The formal will show you all of the actual commands and outputs of those commands that were executed on this EC2.